 HMRC - IPT05175 - Avoidance And ‘Commoditised’ Insurance Products

-As a result of the *Homeserve *case (IPT05170), arrangements whereby amounts previously charged under the taxable insurance contract or in connection with it are now charged under separate contracts solely to avoid IPT, were likely to escalate.
+As a result of the Homeserve case (IPT05170), arrangements whereby amounts previously charged under the taxable insurance contract or in connection with it are now charged under separate contracts solely to avoid IPT, were likely to escalate.

 This avoidance has been found to be prevalent in connection with what are termed ‘commoditised’ insurance products.
 These products exist to provide the insured with pre-set levels of cover which can be entered into easily and quickly, often through telephone or internet sales.
 The product is established through pre-existing arrangements between insurers who provide the insurance cover and third parties who provide other services, e.g. introductory services, policy administration, claims handling and settling, i.e. services necessary for the insurance to be provided.